 One day a week – Thursdays

-- Short answer questions exam weighted at 50%
+- Multiple choice and short answer exam questions weighted at 50%

 Method of Teaching

-Combinations of lectures, tutorials, as well as guided and self-directed activities including case studies and web-based scientific journal club forums to augment their basic understanding of evidenced based-practice in trauma science.
-The formal taught component will be delivered over 6 full days and will be supplemented by attendance at dedicated seminars and web-based discussion forum will be set up to discuss journals.
+Combinations of lectures, tutorials, as well as guided and self-directed activities including case studies and web-based scientific journal club forums to augment their basic understanding of evidenced-based practice in trauma science.
+The formal taught component will be delivered over 5 full days and will be supplemented by attendance at dedicated seminars and web-based discussion forum will be set up to discuss journals.

 Academics involved in the delivery of this module